Percocet Addiction: Signs, Side Effects, & Treatment

 • Fever, sweating, and hallucinations from high serotonin levels

 Less severe and more common side effects include blurred vision, itching or red eyes, extreme emotional instability, and headaches.
 There are more common side effects, but this is not a complete list.
-Other drugs will affect Percocet’s symptoms like other opioids or drugs that a person is taking to help with sleep or insomnia.
+Other drugs will affect Percocet’s symptoms, such as other opioids or drugs that a person is taking to help with sleep or insomnia.

 Percocet overdose is also a possible risk of abuse.
 The more a person's tolerance to the drug grows, the higher a dose they'd need to experience a high.
 Over time, the person may hit a point when they take a dangerously high dose, which can lead to a possibly fatal overdose.

 At Banyan Treatment Center Delaware, our experienced medical staff specializes in safely getting you or a loved one through recovery.
 We offer exceptional levels of addiction care like medically monitored detox and a successful residential addiction treatment program.
-We understand addiction looks different for everyone, so we establish individualized treatment plans.
+We understand addiction looks different for everyone, which is why we establish individualized treatment plans for each of our patients.

-Contact a specialist to ask about our opioid addiction treatment and other substance abuse recovery programs.
+Contact a specialist to ask about our options for opioid addiction treatment and other substance abuse recovery programs.
 Call Banyan Delaware today at 888-280-4763, and don’t wait to get started!

 Related Reading: